-Below is an alphabetical list of qualified medical deductions that might apply to you (more detailed information).
+Below is an alphabetical list of qualified medical deductions that might apply to you (more information on medical deductions).
 Please note that this list is not definitive or all-inclusive.

 - abortion, acupuncture, addiction treatment, ambulance service, annual physical examination, artificial teeth, autoette